dgalcius/tlenv/README.md

 4. The global `~/.tlenv/version` file.
 You can modify this file using the [`tlenv global`](#tlenv-global) command.
-If the global version file is not present, rbenv assumes you want to use the "system" LaTeX—i.e. whatever version would be run if rbenv weren't in your path.
+If the global version file is not present, ltenv assumes you want to use the "system" TeX Live — i.e. whatever version would be run if ltenv weren't in your path.

-### Locating the LaTeX Installation
+### Locating the TeX Live Installation

-Once ltenv has determined which version of LaTeX your application has specified, it passes the command along to the corresponding TeX Live installation.
+Once ltenv has determined which version of TeX Live your application has specified, it passes the command along to the corresponding TeX Live installation.